Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

-\textbf{Dataset generation:} All planning methods considered in this work rely on having accurate Q-functions $Q^\pi(s, a)$ to estimate the feasibility of skills proposed by the LLM.
-This places a higher fidelity requirement on the Q-functions than needed to learn a reliable policy, as the Q-functions must characterize both skill success (feasibility) and failure (infeasibility) at a given state.
-Because the primitives $\rho(s)$ reduce the horizon of skills $\pi(a\vert s)$ to a single time-step, and the reward functions are $r(s, a, s')=\{0, 1\}$, the Q-functions can be interpreted as binary classifiers of state-action pairs.
+\textbf{Dataset generation:} All planners considered in this work rely on accurate Q-functions $Q^\pi(s, a)$ to estimate the feasibility of skills proposed by the LLM.
+This places a higher fidelity requirement on the Q-functions than typically needed to learn a reliable policy, as the Q-functions must characterize both skill success (feasibility) and failure (infeasibility) at a given state.
+Because the primitives $\phi(a)$ reduce the horizon of policies $\pi(a|s)$ to a single timestep, and the reward functions are $R(s, a, s')\in\{0, 1\}$, the Q-functions can be interpreted as binary classifiers of state-action pairs.
 Thus, we take a staged approach to learning the Q-functions $Q^\pi$, followed by the policies $\pi$, and lastly the dynamics models $T^\pi$.

-Scenes in our simulated environment are instantiated from a symbolic specification of objects and spatial relationships, which together form a symbolic state $s$ The goal is to learn a \textit{complete} Q-function that sufficiently covers the state-action space of each primitive.
-We generate a dataset that meets this requirement in four steps: a) enumerate all valid symbolic states $\mathfrak{s}$; b) sample geometric scene instances $s$ per symbolic state; c) uniformly sample actions over the action space $a\sim\mathcal{U}^{[0,1]^d}$; (d) simulate the states and actions to acquire next states $s'$ and compute rewards $r(s, a, s')$.
-We slightly modify this sampling strategy to maintain a minimum success-failure ratio of 40\%, as uniform sampling for more challenging skills like \graytext{Pull} and \graytext{Push} seldom emits a success ($\sim$3\%).
-We collect 1M $(s, a, s', r)$ tuples per skill in a process that takes approximately twelve hours.
-Of the 1M samples, 800K of them are used for training ($\mathcal{D}_t$) while the remaining 200K are used for validation ($\mathcal{D}_v$).
-We use the same datasets to learn the skill policies and dynamics models.
+Scenes in our simulated environment are instantiated from a symbolic specification of objects and spatial relations, which together form a symbolic state.
+The goal is to learn a Q-function that sufficiently covers the state-action space of each skill.
+We generate a dataset that meets this requirement in four steps: a) enumerate all valid symbolic states; b) sample geometric scene instances $s$ per symbolic state; c) uniformly sample actions over the action space $a\sim\mathcal{U}^{[0,1]^d}$; (d) simulate the states and actions to acquire next states $s'$ and compute rewards $R(s, a, s')$.
+We slightly modify this sampling strategy to maintain a minimum success-failure ratio of 40\%, as uniform sampling for more challenging skills such as \graytext{Pull} and \graytext{Push} seldom emits a success ($\sim$3\%).
+We collect 1M $(s, a, s', r)$ tuples per skill of which 800K of them are used for training ($\mathcal{D}_t$), while the remaining 200K are used for validation ($\mathcal{D}_v$).
+We use the same datasets to learn the Q-functions $Q^\pi$, policies $\pi$, and dynamics models $T^\pi$ for each skill.

-\textbf{Model training:} We train an ensemble of Q-functions with mini-batch gradient descent and logistics regression loss.
+\textbf{Model training:} We train an ensemble of Q-functions with mini-batch gradient descent and logistic regression loss.
 Once the Q-functions have converged, we distill their returns into stochastic policies $\pi$ through the maximum-entropy update~\cite{pmlr-v80-haarnoja18b}: